Plant DetailShow Menu

 Poison Symptoms:

-Symptoms may include: Patient appears to be intoxicated, hallucinations, drowsiness, vomiting, nausea, stomach pains, diarrhea, muscle spasms, hypotension, agitation; some symptoms may appear in a few minutes to several hours following ingestion; most symptoms are gone after 24 hours.
-The few deaths reported are in very young, old, or chronically ill individuals who were severely poisoned.
+Symptoms may include: Patient appears to be intoxicated, hallucinations, drowsiness, vomiting, nausea, stomach pains, diarrhea, muscle spasms, hypotension, and agitation.
+Some symptoms may appear in a few minutes to several hours following ingestion; most symptoms are gone after 24 hours.
+With modern medical treatment, it rarely causes death.

 Poison Toxic Principle: